-Clause 10 - What is liquor?
+Clause 11 - What is liquor?

-This clause defines liquor for the purposes of the Act, and provides that substances may be declared not to be liquor despite having an alcohol content that meets the definition.
+This clause defines the meaning of liquor for the purposes of the Act and provides that substances may be declared not to be liquor, despite having an alcohol content that meets the definition.

-Clause 11 - Offence - sell liquor without licence or permit
+Clause 12 - Offence - sell liquor without licence or permit